Deep, Deep Learning with BART: Methods

 \paragraph{Md-Functions}

-To perform computations on md-arrays, BART provides a consistent and flexible interface to the numerical backend, the so-called md-functions.
-Md-functions usually loop over all positions defined by the dimensions and apply a scalar-valued kernel on the elements accessed using the provided strides.
-For example, the \cd{md_fmac2} function takes the dimensions $\vec{d}$, pointers to the arrays $a$, $b$ and $c$ and strides $\vec{s}^x$ for all three arrays.
-It applies
+Md-functions provide a consistent and flexible interface to functions acting on md-arrays.
+They loop over all positions defined by the dimensions and apply a scalar-valued kernel on the elements accessed using the provided strides.
+For example, \texttt{md\_fmac2} applies

-If the strides correspond to the default column-major ordering strides, the function acts pointwise, however, by manipulating the strides, many functions can be expressed by the \cd{md_fmac2}.
-For example, by setting $\vec{p}^a=0$ always the same element $a[0]$ is accessed in which the product of $b$ and $c$ is accumulated, corresponding to a dot product of $b$ and $c$.
-Similarly, a strided call to \cd{md_fmac2} can be used to compute a matrix-vector product, matrix-matrix product or a valid-type convolution.

-While md-functions provide a unified interface to the numerical backend, the actual executed code is optimized automatically in the backend.
-If the arrays are located on the GPU, the corresponding GPU code is executed providing transparent GPU acceleration.
-On the CPU, the code is parallelized automatically to multiple threads if possible.
-For specific combinations where BART's generic optimization is not sufficient, specialized code is called.
-For example, matrix-matrix multiplications are outsourced to external BLAS libraries.
-Similarly, cuDNN can be used to compute convolutions, however, we have also implemented convolutions directly in BART to have as few required dependencies as possible.
+By setting the strides correspondingly, many functions such as convolutions, matrix-vector multiplications or a dot product can be derived.
+For example, if $\mathbf{s}^a=0$, the dot product of $b$ and $c$ is accumulated in $a[0]$.
+If the memory of an md-array is located on the GPU, the computation of a md-function is automatically executed on the GPU.
+The loops of the md-functions are generically optimized in the backend.
+Further, strides corresponding to specific operations such as matrix-matrix multiplication or convolution are detected, and specialized code -- possibly from external libraries such as cuBLAS or cuDNN -- is executed.
+Thus, md-functions provide a generic but still efficient interface to the numeric backend.

 \paragraph{Bitwise Reproducibility}

 Floating point arithmetic is not associative making multi-threaded programs non-deterministic if the order of the operations depends on the runtime of individual threads.
 BART's GPU kernels and the generic parallelization do not introduce any non-deterministic operations except for the gridding code of the nuFFT. cuBLAS and cuDNN are deterministic across runs when executed on GPUs with the same architecture except for some specific functions.
 By default, BART makes only use of these deterministic functions, however, the compile-time option \texttt{NON\_DETERMINISTIC=1} can be used to allow BART to select non-deterministic algorithms to improve computational performance.